Posing is a crucial component in the outcome of your photo. A bad pose can make anyone look weird, even supermodels.

 A smize is defined as assuming a playful or alluring expression of the eyes.
 It is also described as smiling with your eyes — hence, smize.

 Now, all jokes aside, it does add more character to a photograph.
-In order to smize, you crinkle/squint your eye without your mouth moving, with an emphasis on squinting the bottom of your eye/lower lid.
+To smize, you crinkle/squint your eye without your mouth moving, emphasizing squinting the bottom of your eye/lower lid.

 An easier way to think about it is to smile right now.
 Now smile genuinely like you are seeing your best friend for the first time after a long while.